An Overview of Tommy John Surgery

-This surgery is very popular among college and professional athletes experiencing such injuries and is usually recommended for extreme elbow MCL instability where other treatments and surgeries have failed.
+Tommy John Surgery is very popular among college and professional athletes experiencing such injuries and is usually recommended for extreme elbow UCL instability where other treatments and surgeries have failed.
 Baseball seems to be the most common sport associated with the procedure.
 The surgery is named after Tommy John, a pitcher for the LA Dodgers in the 70’s who was the first professional athlete to successfully undergo the procedure.

 Are you a candidate for Tommy John Surgery?